pengtaoxie/pengtaoxie.github.io/index.md

 Email: p1xie@ucsd.edu

-## I am looking for highly-motivated PhD and master students to join my group.
+## I am looking for highly-motivated PhD students, postdocs, and master students to join my group.
 I am also looking for research interns.

 ## News
 * 2024/9.
 One paper is accepted by NeurIPS.